TejasSankhla/Hayroo/README.md

 code: 'ERR_OSSL_EVP_UNSUPPORTED'
 ```

-Then change the script in package.json to
+Then change the script in package.json in client to

 ```
 "scripts": {